Asora7/Asora7/README.md

 My journey in web development started with a love for design and functionality.
 I’ve since built a variety of school projects – from small responsive websites to full-fledged booking systems and auction platforms.
 I’m always curious, constantly learning, and love turning ideas into interactive web experiences.

 When I’m not coding, you’ll find me hiking with my dog or spending time with friends.
-I love working in teams and believe great design is a mix of logic and emotion.
+I love working in teams.

 ---